The Bankrate promise

 At the height of summer, a ceiling fan will allow you to raise the thermostat setting about 4°F with no reduction in comfort, according to the U.S. Department of Energy.
 At night or during moderately hot weather, ceiling fans may allow you to avoid using your air conditioner altogether, thanks to their efficient movement of air.
 That can prolong its life and keep your energy costs manageable — financial wizardry at its finest.

 How much do ceiling fans cost to install?
-Indoor ceiling fans average between $200 to $800, while outdoor fans range from $300 to $900.
+Indoor ceiling fans on average range between $250 to $700 (including both the fan and the labor), with the average cost around $377.
+Outdoor fans range from $300 to $900.
 Our guide highlights the different kinds of ceiling fans available, factors influencing price, and how to determine how much fan you need for a particular room.

 Ceiling fans are like the shoes of home improvement.
 They come in a variety of architectural styles, from farmhouse-rustic to industrial modern to tropical to Victorian, and with lights to match.
 There are even “fandeliers” — fans that incorporate chandeliers.

 Standard ceiling fans average $50 to $300 per unit.
-With blades rotating parallel to the ceiling, these are the most common types found in homes and apartments.
-Some will also include a light fixture and dimmers to set the mood.
-What’s unique about standard ceiling fans is you can find them in every style and finish, making them enticing for all design tastes.
+With blades rotating parallel to the ceiling, these are the most common types found in houses and apartments.
+Some will also include a light fixture and dimmers to get that ambiance going.
+Standard ceiling fans come in every style and finish, making them enticing for all design tastes.

 Similar to standard fans, low-profile derive their name from their close location to the ceiling; they lack any sort of downrod (see below), which makes them an ideal fit for rooms eight feet high or less.
-Costs for these models vary from $50 to $300.
+Costs for these models also run from $50 to $300.

 The main characteristic of hanging propeller fans is they reach lower than other models: The fan’s propeller and blades hang from downrod, or pole.
 It makes them a suitable option for rooms with higher ceilings (aim for nine feet or more).
 Extremely good at pushing air, propeller fans can also be fantastic for retaining heat in the winter through reverse flow of their blades, making a room feel warmer.
-The costs for these fans are $150 to $500.
+The costs for these fans are $100 to $500, though some go as high as $1,300.

 Rotational ceiling fans

 These models feature dual motors.
 It allows them to push more air, making them perfect for larger rooms.
-Rotational ceiling fans tend to be one of the more expensive types to buy, with prices ranging from $200 to $1,500 per model.
+Rotational ceiling fans tend to be one of the more expensive types to buy, with prices typically ranging from around $620 to $1,1500 per model.

 Another factor impacting prices is the number of blades your fan has.
 Two blades set you back $150-$500, while six blades can cost from $200 to $600.
 Of course, the more your fan has to work with, the better it will circulate air, and the more comfortable the room will feel.

-You’ll also want to pay attention to the fan’s rating, especially if you are considering it for an outdoor area.
-The rating reflects the degree of moisture-resistance the fan has.
+You’ll also want to pay attention to the fan’s Underwriters Laboratories (UL) safety classification, especially if you are considering it for an outdoor area.
+The rating, indicated on a “UL Listed” label, reflects the degree of moisture-resistance the fan has.
 Dry-rated ceiling fans ($100-$1,100) are perfect for indoor areas where you won’t have to contend with the wet.
 For garages, porches, or any enclosed areas where there could be a presence of high humidity, you want damp-rated fans ($125 to $1,100).
 And for spaces open to the elements, like covered patios or decks, you’ll want to add wet-rated fans.
 These can resist the charms of rain.
 But they’re also expensive, with models ranging from $150 to $1,200.

 |Ceiling Height||Downrod length (inches)||Materials cost|

-Labor costs average $100 to $250 per ceiling fan.
-Increasing prices is adding wiring.
-Doing this could increase the project expenditures by another $150 to $500, depending on its complexity.
+Labor costs average $50 to $400 per indoor ceiling fan (up to $1,000 for outdoor).
+One key factor is whether you need to add or replace wiring to the ceiling: Doing this could increase the overall project expenditures by another $200 to $400, depending on its complexity.
 Unless you possess extensive experience in wiring, you’ll need to hire an electrician to do the job.
 And this could cost anywhere from $350 to $2,000.

-Still, ceiling fans are heavy and unwieldy; so it might be best to have an electrician or other pro do it, “Hire a professional to hang your ceiling fan to ensure it’s secure, centered, and balanced.
+Still, ceiling fans are heavy and unwieldy; so it might be best to have a handyman or a contractor to do it.
+“Hire a professional to hang your ceiling fan to ensure it’s secure, centered, and balanced.
 Unbalanced ceiling fans tend to wobble, hum, rattle, and fall down if you’re not careful,” Ang remarks.

 Of course, the size of the fan itself is going to affect its cost, too — the bigger it gets, the pricier it gets.
 Which leads to the question: What size fan do you need?